alsocube/my-eww-bar/README.md

 • [ Font missing ]

-Try installing noto-fonts and noto-fonts-emoji and phosphor icon
+Try installing noto-fonts and noto-fonts-emoji and phosphor

 • [ Scripts not running ]

 ```
 chmod +x [all scripts files]
 ```
+and check if all packages below are installed

+  1. xbacklight
+  2. NetworkManager
+  3. pipewire & wireplumber & pipewire-alsa

+if that didn't help, modify the scripts yourself accordingly

 • [ Hyprland not reserving space for bar ]